2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-This group conducts an annual peer review of the Life & Health Valuation Law Manual.
+This subcommittee conducts an annual peer review of the Life & Health Valuation Law Manual.

 - Life Reserves Subcommittee (Actively Seeking Volunteers)